 The origin of microtia repair had its significant beginnings in 1920, when Gillies buried carved homograft rib cartilage under mastoid skin, then separated it from the head with a flap of neck skin.
 Pierce (1930) modified this method by lining the new ear’s posterior surface with a skin graft and building the helix with a flap of rolled up skin.
 Gillies (1937) repaired more than 30 microtic ears using ear cartilage from the patient’s mother; these were found to progressively resorb and disappear.

-In an effort to circumvent the significant operation to harvest rib cartilage, Cronin (1966) introduced silicone ear frameworks, but found that, like other inorganic implants (e.g., polyethylene, nylon mesh, Marlex, polyester net, and Teflon), they suffered a high incidence of extrusion [69, 99].
-Initially, Cronin minimized this problem by covering the framework’s rim with extra tissue grafts and flaps, but later when he found that the alloplastic frames still extruded he discontinued this practice and stopped using them altogether.
+In an effort to circumvent the significant operation to harvest rib cartilage, Cronin (1966) introduced silicone ear frameworks, but found that, like other inorganic implants (e.g., polyethylene, nylon mesh, Marlex, polyester net, and Teflon), they suffered a high incidence of extrusion.
+Initially, Cronin minimized this problem by covering the framework’s rim with extra tissue grafts and flaps, but later when he found that the alloplastic frames still extruded, he discontinued this practice and stopped using them altogether.

 To this date, autogenous cartilage remains the most reliable material that produces results with the least complications.
-Although various donor sites (including the knee!) have been used for harvesting the cartilage, only rib cartilage provides a substantial source for fabricating a total ear framework.
-Even contralateral ear cartilage (from the conchal “bowl”) has been used for this purpose, but I feel it is best to reserve auricular cartilage for repairing small partial ear defects, for which considerably less tissue bulk is needed.
+Although various donor sites have been used for harvesting the cartilage, only rib cartilage provides a substantial source for fabricating a total ear framework.
+Even contralateral ear cartilage (from the conchal “bowl”) has been used for this purpose, but it is best to reserve auricular cartilage for repairing small partial ear defects, for which considerably less tissue bulk is needed.

 Although Tanzer began his pioneering work in ear reconstruction somewhat late in his career and therefore only operated on 43 microtia patients, his results were excellent.
-Building upon Tanzer’s sound principles, I continue refining and evolving the use of rib cartilage and have created frameworks for more than 1,700 patients during the years.
-Other dedicated proponents of rib cartilage from various parts of the globe include Firmin, Osorno, Nagata; Weerda and Siegert.
+Building upon Tanzer’s sound principles, Brent, Firmin, Nagata and Park among others refined his technique and a two-stage autogenous ear reconstruction is the state of the art today.
+In some cases, even a one-stage reconstruction can be done.